DioTsolakou/AUEB_Projects/4th Semester/Databases/2nd Assignment/README.md

-Create the necessary tables in our database.
+Create the necessary tables in our database from respective CSV files and define the required constraints.